M66B/FairEmail/README.md

 The GitHib release will automatically check for updates on GitHub.
 You can turn this off in the advanced options.

+Because F-Droid builds and GitHub releases are signed differently, an F-Droid build needs to be uninstalled first to be able to update to a GitHub release.

 ## Privacy

 Please see [here](https://github.com/M66B/open-source-email/blob/master/PRIVACY.md#fairemail) for the privacy policy.